MartinLahoumh/SeniorDesign/README.md

 Link: https://www.alphatrad.com/news/how-translate-text-from-image#:~:text=Google%20Translate%3A%20uses%20image%20segmentation,the%20language%20of%20your%20choice.

 Summary: Discusses the way photo translation works on most existing software.
-For example, google translate uses image segmentation to seperate the text from the image in a photo, to which it applies an OCR to convert the phtot before translating.
+For example, google translate uses image segmentation to seperate the text from the image in a photo.
+It splits the image into different segments and analyzes it part by part.
+In analysis, it applies an OCR to convert the photo before translating.
+OCR extracts text from an image and automatically translates that text.
+It is a popular tool used in Google Translates, Microsoft Translator, Text Fairy, Scan & Translate (Apple), and Prizmo.

 ## Text Detection, Recognition and Translation